kate-florez/myblog/another-title.md

 ---
-layout: Hello New Page
+layout: page
-title: Another Title
+title: New Title
 permalink: "/new/"

 ---